CARING FOR OUR DOGS

 Having each dog's bowls raised also provides ease of access to food and water which helps facilitate movement of food when traveling from the mouth to the stomach.
 Studies have also shown that consuming food from elevated dog bowls places less strain on the dog's neck, hips, shoulders and joints, which promotes better posture.

-Each of our dogs has their own wooden house that has an insulated roof and is lined with cozy straw in the winter.
+Each of our dogs has their own wooden insulated house that is lined with cozy straw in the winter.
 This keeps them warm, dry and happy.
 The straw is changed regularly to ensure it is dry and lofty and keeping them as comfortable as possible.

 In the late spring we often find the dogs will dig out their straw as it's too warm, so at that point we completely clean out each house and replace the straw with wood shavings.
-Of course, no matter how cushy we make their houses, most of the dogs simply love being on top of their houses year round!
 Each house is elevated off the ground to keep the dogs warmer, dryer and more comfortable in all seasons.

 Our kennel a good amount of shade, but in the heat of the summer each dog gets a tarp over their area to provide protection from the sun and to allow them to lie out comfortably even on rainy days.